joaquinmetayer/joaquinmetayer/README.md

 I have a <a href="https://www.youtube.com/c/joaquinmetayer" target="_blank">**YouTube channel**</a> and a <a href="https://joaquinmetayer.com/blog.html" target="_blank">**blog**</a> (in Spanish) talking about programming, technology and related topics.

 ## Skills
-HTML / CSS / Bootstrap / Git
+HTML / CSS / JavaScript
+Bootstrap / Git

 **Proyects on my website www.joaquinmetayer.com**
 ## Contact